 Look Back Stop Date

-Some measure require looking back to project enrollments that occurred before the reporting period.
-HUD has implemented a [Lookback Stop Date] = 10/01/2012.
-If running a report for a period before 2014, the results will not include data prior to 10/01/2012.
+Some measures require looking back to project enrollments that occurred before the reporting period.
+HUD has implemented a [Lookback Stop Date] = 10/01/2012, or the client's [date of birth], whichever is later.

 Understanding the Measures